-Gerard Smith is an Associate with the Futures Strategy Group, following more than 30 years as a brand and marketing strategist with experience in advertising, branding and global marketing.
-He has an extensive background in creating solutions to strategic marketing challenges for many of the world’s best known companies: developing a value proposition, brand positioning, reviving a brand, global branding, market research design, communications development, and the measurement and evaluation of advertising and marketing effectiveness.
+Gerard Smith is a Managing Principal with the Futures Strategy Group, following more than 30 years as a brand and marketing strategist with experience in advertising, branding and global marketing.
+He has an extensive background in creating solutions to strategic marketing and communications challenges for many of the world’s best known companies: developing a value proposition, brand positioning, reviving a brand, global branding, market research design, communications development, and the measurement and evaluation of advertising and marketing effectiveness.

 Prior to working with FSG he was Global Planning Director for Publicis in New York, and had been in a similar role for D’Arcy, Masius, Benton & Bowles, before its acquisition by Publicis in 2002.
 A Londoner, Gerard moved to New York in 1994 while working for Ogilvy and Mather, where he was worldwide planning director on IBM.
 His career began in 1978, at Masius Wynne-Williams in London.
 He joined and ultimately led the operations research department, a small group devoted to the development and pioneering application of sophisticated computer-based tools and analytical methods to address advertising and marketing problems.